The California AG’s comments are a departure from Global Regulators on the treatment of Session Cookies under the CCPA.

 “Exempt session cookies from CCPA’s definition of ‘unique personal identifier.’
 Session cookies are required for many websites to function and, unlike persistent cookies and tracking cookies, are automatically deleted by a browser when the user closes the browser.”

 From the AG:

-the extent that the comment asks whether the IP address it collects are “personal information,” and thus subject to the CCPA, that is fact-specific and contextual determination.
-The commenter should consult with an attorney who is aware of all pertinent information facts and relevant compliance concerns.”
+the extent that the comment asks whether the IP address it collects is “personal information” and thus subject to the CCPA that is fact-specific and contextual determination.
+The commenter should consult with an attorney who is aware of all pertinent information, facts, and relevant compliance concerns.”

 Elevate your compliance efforts with BlueSky Privacy’s guidance and experience.
 Let us help you get it done.
 Schedule a call.